Errol Spence Jr. could soon be competing to add another welterweight title to his haul after a decision by Manny Pacquiao to face Conor McGregor.

 Pacquiao knows time runs out on his career on the back of unprecedented stalling due to the current pandemic.

-Helping the victims by earning a fortune trading blows with McGregor is at the forefront of his mind.
+Helping the victims by earning a fortune by trading blows with McGregor is at the forefront of his mind.

 “They’re my options, but right now, I want to experience fighting an MMA (mixed martial artist),” Pacquiao told Business Mirror.